IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Mangrove Orbs not doing Magic damage from the Mangrove staff, Mangrove Staff and Mangrove Armor Set Bonus not being seperate projectiles (also Qwerty3.14)

+-A bug involving Space Diver Armor and Beserk Aura Staff conflicting with the Breath Meter (may stuff confict with other mods thou)

 -Fiery Shards dropping above hell

+-Softlocking issue with the Non-Stationary Snowball Launcher

+-An issue possible in Multiplayer where players could summon more than one Traveling merchant if players all used Eastern Gongs at once

 -Avali Scythe not recieving bonuses from throwing stats when thrown